TOGoS/TEF/README.md

 It also contains objects; those are components.
 Some languages, e.g. JavaScript and Lua, do not make this distinction.
 I think that is a mistake.
+What if you are mapping dictionary words to their definitions, and one of the words is "prototype"?
+Things get confusing.

 ### Namespacing of keys